 Radiation exposure to the public from the normal operation of nuclear power plants and the nuclear fuel cycle infrastructure is negligible compared with naturally occurring background radiation.
-Radiation exposure due to human activities - which, besides nuclear power generation, also include the production and use of radioisotopes for medical and industrial use, and mining and processing of ores and wastes - is subject to strict regulation and control aimed at keeping the radiation exposures within prescribed limits for workers and members of the public.
-While the devastating earthquake and tsunami in 2011 in Japan caused 20 000 casualties, none were related to the release of radioactive material in the accident at the Fukushima Daiichi nuclear power plant.
+Radiation exposure due to human activities - which, besides nuclear power generation, also include the production and use of radioisotopes for medical and industrial use, is subject to strict regulation and control aimed at keeping the radiation exposures within prescribed limits for workers and members of the public.
+While the devastating earthquake and tsunami in 2011 in Japan caused 20,000 casualties, none were related to the release of radioactive material in the accident at the Fukushima Daiichi nuclear power plant.
 The levels of radiation exposure from the accident were similar to the global average background levels of radiation and no radiation related health effects are expected among exposed members of the public and their descendants.